-Mr. Mak is currently an independent non-executive director of China HKBridge Holdings Limited (stock code: 2323), whose shares are listed on the Main Board of the Stock Exchange.
+Mr. Mak is currently an independent non-executive director of China HKBridge Financial Holdings Limited (formerly known as China HK Bridge Holdings Limited) (stock code: 2323), whose shares are listed on the Main Board of the Stock Exchange.

 Mr. Mak obtained a bachelor degree with first class honour in applied business management from Imperial College London, United Kingdom in August 2008 and subsequently obtained a master degree in philosophy from University of Cambridge, United Kingdom in October 2009.